wickedchicken/ocaml_skeleton/README.md

 The `Makefile` contains 5 targets: `main-native`, `main`, `tests-native`, `tests`, and `clean`. `-native` are natively compiled (but not necessarily optimized) versions of the binaries while the others are byte-code versions.
-Binaries are copied into bin/ after being build with `ocamlbuild`.
+Binaries are copied into bin/ after being built with `ocamlbuild`.

 In short: